 Tricks of the Trade: Professional Virtual Assistants Tell All

-MyOutDesk Virtual Assistants are top talent, selected through a stringent-vetting process.
+MyOutDesk Virtual Assistants are top talent, selected through a stringent vetting process.
 Some wisdom of getting familiar with remote work:

-For many people, remote work is the new reality.
+For many people, remote work is a new reality.
 How do corporate leaders, managers, and individual workers make this sudden shift?
 What can we do to maintain productivity, ease anxiety, and continue to effectively collaborate with both colleagues and external stakeholders?
 How quickly can we implement current best practices or develop new ones?
 Finally, could this big transition change the way we do business forever?

 The vast majority of organizations are not well prepared to suddenly move their entire workforce into remote work, even though they’ve had portions of their organizations participate in dispersed work or even global collaboration.
 So no, this is an unprecedented type of scenario that we’re seeing today.

-If you are a C-suite leader, CTO, manager or head of a department the number one this you need to address is that you have to make sure that your infrastructure is set up to accommodate your workforce, meaning that you have the equipment, the technologies available, and that you’re prioritizing appropriately – who needs what very quickly and ensure that you have the capacity to deploy the equipment and also to start training people at scale.
+If you are a C-suite leader, CTO, manager, or head of a department the number one this you need to address is that you have to make sure that your infrastructure is set up to accommodate your workforce, meaning that you have the equipment, the technologies available, and that you’re prioritizing appropriately – who needs what very quickly and ensure that you have the capacity to deploy the equipment and also to start training people at scale.

 If you’re a manager, you’re thinking along those lines as well, but you’re also asking the detailed questions to ensure that individuals have the preparation at the home front to ensure that every individual has the capacity to dial into the office if they need to do that, to get work done, to get through firewalls and things.
 You need to make sure that every individual has access to the devices that they need and the skills that they need to use their devices.
 And you need to make sure that no one feels left out.
 You have to make sure that everyone’s included.

 Every team, every group has to have a launch.
-This is some of the fundamentals or success factors in teams and groups.
+These are some of the fundamentals or success factors in teams and groups.
 For a scenario like working from home, it’s even more important to begin a new way of operating with these launches.
-My suggestion is to do it using some form of enabling media that has a visual element like video conferencing – may be Zoom or Google Hangout, whatever you’re using in your organization.
+My suggestion is to do it using some form of enabling media that has a visual element like video conferencing – maybe Zoom or Google Hangout, whatever you’re using in your organization.
 But something that can allow you to see other members of your group and you say to your team, “Hey, we have a new situation and I want us to talk about how should we communicate now that we’re on this new platform, how often should we communicate?
 What’s the best way for us to communicate?
 What are everyone’s preferences?”

 Solicit the suggestions from your group and begin to reestablish a new way of engaging, a new way of communicating.
 Whatever you used to do, communication-wise, you want to increase those.